![]() |

 Lastly, tentative place and dates for the third GlobColour User

-consultation have been set to 19-22 November 2008 (TBC), at ESRIN.
+consultation have been set to 19-20 November 2008, at ESRIN.

 The plan for the next reporting period is to continue to process 2008